proinfocus/CodeGenerator/README.md

 # CodeGenerator
 A web based code generator based on the template you supply.
-It can be used for any purpose Coding or otherwise.
+It can be used for any purpose, coding or otherwise.
+Repetitive tasks sometimes get boring and result in typos, hence it needs some level of automation to overcome it. **That's exactly what this does!**

 ### How to use?